Why your dog is chewing the carpet and how to stop it

 5. Crate training

-Another good option for when you’re needing to pop out for a few hours is to learn how to crate train a dog.
+Another good option for when you need to pop out for a few hours is to learn how to crate train a dog.
 Investing in one of the best dog crates can give your pup a safe and secure place to stay when you’re not able to be with them and will prevent them from chewing on your carpet and other belongings.
 To help them feel comfortable in their crate, pop their bed and a nice cozy blanket inside and be sure to leave them with a few toys to play with.

 6. Visit your vet

-"If your dog is suffering from anxiety or a phobia you should consider professional help - your vet will be able to recommend a behaviourist who uses positive techniques," advises Woodnutt.
+"If your dog is suffering from anxiety or a phobia you should consider professional help - your vet will be able to recommend a behaviorist who uses positive techniques," advises Woodnutt.
 A trip to the vet will also help when it comes to ruling out any underlying physical or mental health issues that could be contributing to your pup's carpet-chewing behavior.

 PetsRadar Newsletter